 For additional information, please click on the contact us button within assessment search to get in touch with a BC Assessment employee.

 The notification centre provides an overview of alerts and is available from your personal dashboard, or by clicking on the icon in the top navigation bar.
 You must be registered and logged into your account to use this feature.

-System notifications are sent from BCA administrators to assessment search users.
+System notifications are sent from BC Assessment administrators to assessment search users.
 A count of the number of system notifications for the user is displayed.

 Please click on the contact us button within assessment search to get in touch with BC Assessment.
 There is also phone support during regular business hours (Monday to Friday, 8:30 am to 4:30 pm PST) at 1-866-valueBC (1-866-825-8322).

-The notifications are set to auto-delete on a certain date by BCA administrators.
+The notifications are set to auto-delete on a certain date by BC Assessment administrators.
 The user cannot see a system notification again once this date has passed.